shaheryar9094/MicroCT_Data_Descriptor/README.md

 Supplementary code for the data paper:

 > **High-resolution micro-CT dataset of Mount Gambier limestone with three-phase reusable segmentation classifier, dual pore network model and finite-volume multiscale meshes**
-> Shaheryar T. Hussain, Klaus Regenauer-Lieb, Sheik S. Rahman — *under review*.
+> Shaheryar T. Hussain, Klaus Regenauer-Lieb, Sheik S. Rahman *under review*.

 ## Overview

-The scripts cover the post-reconstruction workflow: converting reconstructed slices to a workable image stack, estimating a representative elementary volume (REV) on the segmented volume, and extracting/analysing a dual (macro + micro) pore network.
+The scripts cover the workflow for converting micro-CT slices to a workable image stack, estimating a representative elementary volume (REV) on the segmented volume, and extracting/analysing a dual (macro + micro) pore network.
 Segmentation into the three phases (macropore / microporous / solid) is performed separately using the reusable classifier described in the paper; its output — a `uint8` 3-phase `.raw` volume (`0 = macropore`, `1 = microporous`, `2 = solid`) — is the input to the REV and DPNM scripts.

 ## Repository contents